gesa/therewillbepie2016.com/app/updates/_posts/2016-09-10-dresscode.md

 ---
 published: true
-title: DressCodeQuestions
+title: Dress Code Questions?
 ---
-## Dress Code Questions?

 Dress code questions?
 We've got answers for you!
-See the Festivities page for more info.
+See the [Festivities](/festivities/) page for more info.